- Tian-Xian Liquid

 For Healthcare Professionals

-Tian Xian is an extract of Chinese medicinal herbs that is used for cancer treatment in traditional medicine.
+Tian Xian is an extract of Chinese medicinal herbs used for cancer treatment in traditional medicine.
 Ingredients may vary depending on manufacturers but usually include ginseng and astragalus as the main components.
-Proponents claim that the anticancer effects are due to the immunomodulating properties of the constituents.
+Proponents claim that the anticancer effects of this extract are due to the immunomodulating properties of its constituents.

 No serious adverse effects have been reported from the use of Tian Xian liquid.
 However, patients should use caution because some of the herbs in Tian Xian may interact with prescription drugs due to cytochrome P450 3A4 induction (10).
 Future studies are needed to determine the extent to which this herbal remedy may either positively or negatively alter conventional anticancer therapy.